HouseCrafter: Lifting Floorplans to 3D Scenes with 2D Diffusion Model: Limitations and Future Directions

 \section{Limitations and Future Directions}

-Our work is the first that can generate textured meshes of 3D scenes at the house-scale, and yet without limitations, allowing intriguing future directions.
+We show promising results on a challenging task to convert a 2D floorplan into a complete textured 3D scene.
+Here we briefly discuss the limitations of our approach and dicuss future directions.

-First, the employed TSDF fusion method produces reasonable results in fusing generated RGB-D images and robust their inconsistency.
-However, it cannot model the view-dependent color, baking the lighting effect into the mesh texture, and thus giving unsatisfactory results.
-To address this issue, a reconstruction method that is robust to the inconsistency of generated multi-view images and able to model view-dependent color is required.
+First, we seperate the RGB-D image generation and scene reconstruction using TSDF fusion without considering their synergies.
+In the future, we aim to explore combining them together, where a single model is sufficient, unifying the generation and reconstruction tasks.

-Second, while using image generation models gives the advantages of using large-scale image data as prior for 3D generation, the current pipeline has a lot of redundancy from the high overlap of multiview images.
-Thus an effective poses sampling strategy that can balance the view overlap for consistency and efficiency is a promising direction.
+Second, we adopt the TSDF fusion to produce reasonably good results in fusing generated RGB-D images as explicit scene representations are desired to support interactions with the scene.
+However, the fused scene mesh does not always produce high-quality rendering results.
+We also experimented with other methods, such as SuGaR~\cite{guedon2023sugar}, which however did not yield better results.
+An appealing future direction would be to investigate high-quality mesh generation based on NeRF~\cite{mildenhall2021nerf} and 3D Gaussian Splatting~\cite{kerbl3Dgaussians}.

-Lastly, in our proposed method of injecting the layout guidance to the generation process, only the geometry and semantics of the object are leveraged, while the information about the object instance is omitted.
-We believe that instance-awareness can give better scene understanding thus generating scene more faithful to the floorplan.
+Finally, in our proposed method of injecting the floorplan guidance to the generation process, only the geometry and semantics of the object are leveraged, while the information about the object instance is omitted.
+We believe that instance-awareness can give better scene understanding thus generating more faithful 3D scenes to the floorplans.